Trojan-Hawk/GoProblems1/GoFundamentals_Problem_4_README.txt

 Start by creating the .go file.
 Open the command prompt and navigate to the .go file directory.
 Open up the .go file in a text editor.

 Start by declaring the package name, in this it will be 'main'.
-The I created two more functions, one to calculate the factorial of 100, and the other to sum each digit of the factorial output.
+Then I created two functions, one to calculate the factorial of 100, and the other to sum each digit of the factorial output.
-Then in the main we import the 'fmt' package and the 'math/big' package.
+Then above the main we import the 'fmt' package and the 'math/big' package.
 The format package alllows us to call format on any print lines we have.
 The math/big package allows us to use the big int method, this lets us store a value past the max value of an int.